Drug information provided by: IBM Micromedex

 Docetaxel may cause edema or fluid retention, which means your body is keeping too much water.
 Check with your doctor right away if you have a rapid weight gain, trouble breathing, chest pain or discomfort, extreme tiredness or weakness, irregular breathing, an irregular heartbeat, or excessive swelling of the hands, wrist, ankles, or feet.

 This medicine may increase your or your child's risk for other cancers, including acute myeloid leukemia (AML), myelodysplastic syndrome (MDS), Non-Hodgkin’s Lymphoma (NHL), or kidney cancer.
 Talk with your doctor if you have concerns about this.

 Serious skin reactions can occur with this medicine.
 Tell your doctor right away if you have blistering, peeling, or a red skin rash on your arms or legs after receiving this medicine.

 Check with your doctor right away if you have burning, numbness, tingling, or painful sensations in the arms, hands, legs, or feet.
 These could be symptoms of a condition called peripheral neuropathy.

-This medicine contains alcohol that may cause some people to become drowsy, dizzy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy and not alert.
+This medicine contains alcohol and may cause some people to become drowsy, dizzy, or less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.